claytron/resume/index.rst

 - ( 2006-2010 ) | Lead Developer | Six Feet Up

   Started designing websites from requirement to code.
-  Built architecture and workflow diagrams in OmniGraffle to present to clients.
+  Built architecture and workflow diagrams to present to clients.

   Deployed applications via Buildout across platforms ranging from Solaris to Windows.